-(b) In this "frozen" figure window, plot the eigenvectors of C, which you found in Exercise 2(a).
+(b) In the "frozen" figure window of part (a), plot the eigenvectors of C, which you found in Exercise 2(a).

 How is the appearance of your final letter in part (a) of this Exercise related to the eigenvalue(s) and eigenvector(s) of C?